 A non-writing writer is a monster courting insanityFranz Kafka

 Today, while writing this post, the house is very calm.
 My mother’s-in-law radio is off, my husband has taken my sons to the barbershop, and only the chirps of different birds, the windy weather, the shuffling of the leaves of trees, and some muffled distant sounds enter my ears.
 I love to write within the embrace of that kind of intimate ambiance, for the things that I wanna say flow out more easily… my inspiration quadruples.
 The television playing loud all day, my mind that remains alert when my boys are alone in the other room, and all of these upheavals, have contributed to a drop in my energy level and inspiration.
 I have lost my writing cadence, thus write less, thus feel miserable and irritated, I feel that there’s something missing in my life.
 I guess that the very fact that I feel like suffocating when I am not writing, and that I need it just like I need to breathe, is a sign that writing is this one thing that I want to keep doing forever.
-After all, it’s writing that has taken me out of the depression that I was suffering from.
-It gave me a purpose that makes me happy, and I guess that’s why I don’t feel well when everyday I am not writing.
+After all, it’s writing that has taken me out of depression.
+It gave me a purpose, makes me happy, and I guess that’s why I don’t feel well when everyday I’m not writing.

-If I haven’t written a poem or a paragraph for more than two days, I feel diminished, tired, and I feel like I am regressing, while my mind is very agitated with all of these words, voices that are stuck inside of me – they hammer the door of my mind so as to be free, they give me nightmares of all sorts, they push my boundaries, they alienate me, they torment me like ghosts, and it all stops… only after that I’ve freed my mind, only when they’ve become concrete, only when I vomit what has been choking me.
-And afterwards I’m free.
-Indeed, suppressed feelings, ideas, or any other thoughts that want to bubble up bring their load of frustrations and alienations.
+If I haven’t written a poem or a paragraph for more than two days I feel diminished, tired, and I feel like I am regressing, while my mind is very agitated by all of these words and voices that are stuck inside of me, hammering at the door of my mind so as to be free.
+These imprisoned ideas and words give me nightmares of all sorts, they push me outside of my boundaries, they alienate me, torment me like ghosts, and it all stops… only after that I’ve freed my mind, only when they’ve become concrete, only when I vomit what has been choking me.
+And afterwards my heart and head feel lighter as a feather.
+Indeed, suppressed emotions, ideas, or any other thoughts that want to bubble up, bring their load of frustrations and alienations.

 Writing.
 Writing.
 Writing.
 In the end, this method of artistic expression has been the only medium through which I had been able to express myself when I was choking on destructive feelings, when my truth couldn’t flow towards your sea, or when the repressed words and my repressed thoughts were strangling me until I couldn’t breathe, until I was losing my mind.
 And then writing opened its benevolent arms so as to welcome me, and my life changed completely.
 It was my cure from hysteria.
-I have to take it out or else I accumulate a poison that slowly kills me from the inside.
+I have to take everything out, alight my heart and brain, or else I accumulate a poison that slowly kills me from the inside.
 So yes, a non-writing writer is really a monster courting insanity, I confirm.